Arc - Urb - Cost (Mag.)(ord. 270) - PC (1085) SUSTAINABLE ARCHITECTURE AND LANDSCAPE DESIGN - ARCHITETTURA SOSTENIBILE E PROGETTO DEL PAESAGGIO

 With the aim of improving the integration between the urban needs and the distinctive features of a rural territory, the design activity focuses on the re-organization of the open spaces in selected project areas in which the tasks will be organized in three phases:

-Phase 2 _ Proposing a Scenario as a tool able to identify the main action strategies for the medium and long term period and check the feasibility of different project solutions, reflecting upon the implications and the consequences of their implementation.
+Phase 2 _ Proposing a Scenario as a tool able to propose visions for the medium and long term period, check the feasibility of different project solutions, and reflect upon the implications and the consequences of its implementation

-Phase 3 _ Developing a Masterplan able to identify a coherent and strategic set of design solutions, dealing with both the dimension of the spatial transformations and cross-scaling daily practices, to develop a system of interventions in the field of open spaces and infrastructure.
-Particular attention will be paid to the transformation of abandoned, underused and vacant spaces to increase land use efficiency and value, rehabilitate polluted land, increase key ecosystem services provision, strengthening the link between the urban fabric, open and green spaces and the rural environment.
+Phase 3 _ Developing a Masterplan able to identify a coherent and strategic set of actions, dealing with both the dimension of the spatial transformations and cross-scaling daily practices as well as the development of a system of policies of intervention in the field of open spaces and infrastructure design, project of the urban-rural fringes, promotion of peri-urban agriculture.

 The Design studio integrates lectures, site tours, design projects working sessions and debates among practitioners, researchers and students, according to the following organization:

-kick-off activities to introduce, from different approaches (urban design, agronomy, landscape design), the selected theme and project areas, through lectures oriented on the main issues related to the case-study, as well as meetings with scholars, public administrations, local actors;
+kick-off activities to introduce, from different approaches (urban design, agronomy, borderscape study, landscape design), the selected theme and project areas, through lectures oriented on the main issues related to the case-study as well as meetings with scholars, public administrations, local actors;

-design activities as intensive work to interpret the context and its starting conditions, to imagine its possible transformation and its potentialities (concept, strategies, actions hypothesis definition), as well as to develop a Masterplan and reflect upon the implications and the consequences of its implementation;
+design activities as intensive work to interpret the context and its starting conditions from different perspectives, to imagine its possible transformation and its potentialities (concept, strategies, actions hypothesis definition) as well as to develop a Masterplan and reflect upon the implications and the consequences of its implementation;

 final presentation to discuss the Design studio outcomes with professors, students and invited guests.